-To be eligible for admission, applicants must have earned a bachelor's degree by the date in which they enroll at the Graduate School.
+To be eligible for admission, applicants must have earned a bachelor's degree from an accredited institution by the date on which they enroll at the Graduate School.

 Applicants who hold American doctorates or their international equivalents in the same or similar fields as those to which they propose to apply, or who have completed most of the work required to earn the PhD elsewhere, are not eligible for admission to the Graduate School.

 Applicants who hold American master's degrees or their international equivalents in the same or similar fields as those to which they propose to submit MA applications, or who have completed most of the work required to earn the MA elsewhere, are not eligible for admission to the same master’s program.

 Applicants may submit the application up until 11:59 p.m. of the day on which their program's application deadline falls.

 In order to receive a degree from a particular program, applicants must be formally admitted to that program.

 With the sole exception of approved dual-degree programs, students may not pursue a degree in more than one Columbia program concurrently, and may not be registered in more than one degree program at any institution in the same semester.
 Enrollment in another degree program at Columbia or elsewhere while enrolled in a GSAS master's or doctoral program is strictly prohibited by the Graduate School.
 Violation of this policy will lead to the rescission of an offer of admission, or termination for a current student.

 Only the Dean of the Graduate School has the authority to make an offer of admission.